enlightware/ferlium/doc/architecture.md

 # Architecture

-Painturscript is designed to be integrated into existing Rust codebase, in web pages through WebAssembly, or eventually for static compilation.
+Ferlium is designed to be integrated into existing Rust codebase, in web pages through WebAssembly, or eventually for static compilation.
 Therefore, it is designed with minimal runtime requirements.
 Essentially, the runtime consists of a small standard library.
 In particular, type information should not be necessary for running code.

-Currently, Painturscript transforms the source code into an abstract syntax tree (AST), does some work on this tree, and then outputs a tree-based intermediate representation (IR), on which the execution happens.
+Currently, Ferlium transforms the source code into an abstract syntax tree (AST), does some work on this tree, and then outputs a tree-based intermediate representation (IR), on which the execution happens.
 Alternatively, a just-in-time compiler could be used to do the execution.

 ## Compiler